-In addition to representation as ex-officio commissioner and observers, key government agencies and departments work in partnership with Greater Sydney Commission at a strategic and operational level.
+In addition to representation as ex-officio commissioner and observers, key government agencies and departments work in partnership with the Greater Sydney Commission at a strategic and operational level.

 Transport for NSW is responsible for strategy, planning, policy, regulation, funding allocation and other non-service delivery functions for all modes of transport in NSW including road, rail, ferry, light rail, point to point, regional air, cycling and walking.